muralikbk/personal-projects/shoppingcart/Readme.md

+Project Requirements in the ProjectRequirements.md file.
+Project is coded in Python 3 on Ubuntu 19.10 (Linux).

 Assumptions:
 I am making the following assumptions :
 1) The list of products with prices as well as the checkout list will be input as file of particular format which will be added in Readme of the program.